If you are selling an online course or are planning to do so, it's important to be aware of this one simple fact.

 The results that you will get are usually for YouTube thumbnails, but the same professionals will be able to create you a thumbnail for a course image without any problem.

-Creating a course thumbnail is a bit different than creating a YouTube thumbnail though, in the sense that a course image preferably has no text and it should follow a certain set of rules (more on this later).
+Creating a thumbnail for online courses is a bit different than creating a YouTube thumbnail though, in the sense that a course image preferably has no text and it should follow a certain set of rules (more on this later).

 If you want to be more specific in your search, and would like to find professionals with previous experience creating online course thumbnails specifically, then search for the keywords "udemy image" instead: